-A rack mounted Clavister Security Gateway can be installed in most standard 19" equipment racks.
+A rack mounted Clavister Security Gateway can be installed in most standard 19 inch equipment racks.
 To do this, fasten the appliance with screws suitable for the kind of rack you are using.
 The following mounting guidelines should be followed:

-- A rack or cabinet used for mounting should be adequately secured to prevent it from becoming unstable and/or falling over. - Devices installed in a rack or cabinet should be mounted as low as possible, with the heaviest devices at the bottom and progressively lighter devices installed above.
+- A rack or cabinet used for mounting should be adequately secured to prevent it from becoming unstable and/or falling over. - Devices installed in a rack or cabinet should be mounted as low as possible, with the heaviest devices at the bottom and progressively lighter devices installed above. - Rear brackets should be used to support appliances at the rear.